Skip to Content

 Heating and Cooling

 Travel trailers are easier to heat and cool evenly.
-This is because the trailer is one big space.
-The inside is basically just a big box.
-The ceiling is the same height throughout.
-This makes it easier to keep the entire space at your desired temperature.
-The ceiling in travel trailers is also lower.
+This is because the ceiling is the ceiling is lower.
+It’s also the same height throughout.
 Less energy is wasted on heating and cooling as a result.

 The ceiling in a 5th wheels is also taller.
-It is less efficient to heat and cool a space with a tall ceiling.
+It is less efficient to heat and cool a space with a tall ceiling because there is more volume inside.
 More energy is wasted.

 Winner: travel trailers are easier to heat and cool than 5th wheels.